kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- When migrating to DAMM V1, the flow would be the following:
-    1. `createDammV1MigrationMetadata`
-    2. `createLocker` (if the token has locked vesting)
-    3. `migrateToDammV1`
-    4. `lockDammV1LpToken` (if creatorLp or partnerLp is >0)
-    5. `claimDammV1LpToken` (if creatorLp or partnerLp is >0)
-- Ensure that when attempting to migrate the virtual pool, all these validation checks pass:
+- Ensure that when attempting to migrate the virtual pool, all these validation checks have already been met:
     1. The `MigrationFeeOption` must be a valid enum value with a valid base fee in basis points
     2. The pool's config account must have:
         - pool_creator_authority matching the pool_authority key